bss8/SimpleToDo-AndroidApp/README.md

 The following **additional** features are implemented:

+* [ ] Changed background, learned that file-based resource names must follow a convention
+* [ ] Changed color of android mascot and drew a Shrek ear
-* [ ] List anything else that you can get done to improve the app functionality!
+* [ ]

 ## Video Walkthrough